grow/grow/README.md

 (1) Install Grow.

-    # For Mac OS X, paste this command into Terminal.
+    # Run the installer.
 You will be prompted to continue.

     curl install.growsdk.org | bash && source ~/.bash_profile

-    # For Linux/Unix, use pip.

-    # Installs Grow for a single user (recommended, see below for alternative).
-    pip install --user grow

-    # Or, installs Grow in Python's site-packages directory.
-    sudo pip install grow

-    # Add --user pip installations to your PATH.
-(Put this in ~/.bashrc).
-    export PATH=$HOME/.local/bin:$PATH

 (2) Initialize a new pod using the "codelab" theme.